Who is Ala (the Igbo Earth Goddess)?

 Ala, the Igbo Earth Goddess, stands as a powerful symbol of fertility, morality, and feminine strength.
 Her multifaceted roles encompass the nurturing of the land, the enforcement of ethical conduct, and the upholding of societal laws.
 As a central figure in Igbo cosmology, Ala's influence permeates various aspects of life, reflecting the deep connection between the Igbo people and the earth.
 Her enduring legacy continues to inspire reverence for nature and the values of justice and integrity, ensuring that her spirit remains a guiding force in the lives of her devotees.

-Tell us what you know about Ala in the comment section below, and don’t forget to share this post with others.
+Tell us what you know about Ala in the comment section below.
 Yagazie!

 Previous